Things to Do at African Union Headquarters

 Opening Hours

-Tours available Monday-Friday 9:00 AM - 4:00 PM (advance booking required, closed during official AU meetings and summits)
+Tours typically available Monday-Friday 9:00 AM - 4:00 PM, but schedules vary based on official meetings and events.
+Weekend access is limited.

 Tickets & Pricing